Bart0ss/RedditBOT/README.md

     *BB   BBB         *DD   DDD      *AA  AA       *YYY *BB  BBB          *DD  DDD       *AA  AA       *YYY *BBBBB            *DDDDD         *AA  AA       *YYY

+# What I need to use it?
+Reddit account with 15 or more Karma points

 # Ok, but how to use it then?